Don't Feed Wildlife

 Leave Necessary Feeding to Colorado Parks and Wildlife

-It’s Colorado Parks and Wildlife’s role to protect Colorado's animals and supplement feeding only when necessary.
-The agency launches controlled, emergency, and safe feeding of these animals only during extremely harsh winters or other rare hazardous conditions.
-Any other time these animals are better off left to obtain their food naturally.
+It’s CPW’s role to protect Colorado's animals; occasionally, this involves supplementary feedings.
+CPW launches controlled, safe feedings only in emergency situations, such as during extremely harsh winters and other rare, hazardous conditions.
+At any other time, animals are better off left to find food naturally.

 Feeding Wildlife Puts Everyone at Risk

-For example, feeding wildlife like deer in your yard can also attract mountain lions, or uncleaned birdfeeders may attract bears.
+For example, feeding deer in your yard can also attract mountain lions; uncleaned birdfeeders may attract bears.

 Bears have an excellent sense of smell and a great memory.
-Feeding a bear, or allowing one to eat your trash, could be a death sentence for a bear.
-Bears that seek food from human sources may become dangerous, and a dangerous bear will be killed to protect human health and safety.
-Over time, predators such as bears, mountain lions, and other animals become less wary and more emboldened around people.
-They’re more likely to attack pets and people, and when that happens, wildlife will be destroyed.
-Be part of the solution, keep food away from wildlife!
+Feeding a bear, or allowing one to eat your trash, could be a death sentence for it.
+If a bear, mountain lion or other animal is allowed to use human food sources, it can become less wary and more emboldened around people.
+It’s more likely to attack pets and people, and when that happens, it needs to be killed to protect human health and safety.
+Be part of the solution — keep food away from wildlife!

-The normal feeding behavior of big game animals allows them to spread out as they graze or browse.
-Artificial feeding disrupts that behavior and prompts deer to crowd together in small areas where they are more likely to be chased by dogs, be hit by cars, and spread disease.
+The normal feeding behavior allows big-game animals to spread out as they graze or browse.
+Artificial feeding disrupts that behavior.
+It prompts deer, for example, to crowd together in small areas where they are more likely to be chased by dogs and hit by cars.

-Feeding wildlife can increase stress and spread disease.
-Salt and mineral blocks, corn, and grain all facilitate disease transmission.
-These diseases take time to develop in the animal, so the individuals feeding wildlife don’t see the direct negative consequence of their actions.
-Animals frequently develop diseases in areas where wildlife is fed and an individual animal can go on to affect many other animals.
+The crowding caused by artificial feeding can also increase stress and spread disease.
+Salt and mineral blocks, corn and grain all facilitate disease transmission.
+These diseases take time to incubate; an animal that got sick at an artificial feeding spot may move far away before it starts to show symptoms — this means that those who feed wildlife often don’t see the consequence of their actions.
+Animals that catch diseases from artificial feeding spots can also go on to affect many other animals.

 Feeding Can Cause Fatal Disease

-There are two diseases fatal to animals that can easily spread when animals are congregating over feed: acidosis and chronic wasting disease.
+There are two diseases fatal to animals that can easily spread when congregating over feed: acidosis and chronic wasting disease.

 Acidosis

-Acidosis is a severe and often fatal disease in deer, elk, bighorn sheep, moose, and pronghorn that consume an excess of high-carbohydrate feed.
-Acidosis also can affect any ruminant species including cattle, sheep, and goats.
+Acidosis is a severe and often fatal disease that affects deer, elk, bighorn sheep, moose and pronghorn.
+It occurs when these animals eat an excessive amount of high-carbohydrate food, which causes dangerous levels of acid to accumulate in their stomachs.
+Acidosis can affect any ruminant species, including cattle, sheep and goats.

 CWD

-Chronic wasting disease (CWD) is an always fatal neurological disease found in deer, elk, and moose.
-The disease agents, prions (pree-ons) are present in saliva, feces and carcass parts of infected animals.
-CWD spreads through direct or indirect contact between animals.
-CWD is not caused by a virus or bacteria, and cannot be treated or prevented with vaccination.
-This makes it a real threat to the health and long-term sustainability of herds if not controlled through active management.
+Chronic wasting disease (CWD) is an always-fatal neurological disease that affects deer, elk and moose.
+“Prions” (pree-ons), the proteins that cause the disease, are in the saliva, feces and carcasses of infected animals, meaning the disease can spread by direct or indirect contact with an infected animal.
+CWD is not caused by a virus or bacteria — and so cannot be treated or prevented with vaccination.
+This makes it a serious threat to the health and long-term sustainability of herds if not controlled through active management.

-Deer and elk eat wild grasses, forbs, and shrubs.
-They have a specialized stomach for digesting this type of food.
-When corn, birdseed, apples, grain, or other high carbohydrate foods are consumed, the stomach balance is upset and too much acid is produced.
-The acid causes burns to the stomach lining, letting bacteria into the blood and causing diarrhea, water loss (dehydration), brain damage, and hoof problems (laminitis).
-Many animals die quickly from the acid’s immediate effects, while others may live longer but die from liver or brain damage.
+Deer and elk eat wild grasses, forbs and shrubs, and have specialized stomachs for getting nutrients out of these tough-to-digest foods.
+When they eat corn, bird seed, apples, grain or other high-carbohydrate foods, their stomachs produce too much acid, causing a disease known as acidosis.
+The acid burns the stomach lining, letting bacteria into the blood and causing diarrhea, dehydration, brain damage and hoof problems (laminitis).
+Many animals die quickly from the acid’s immediate effects; others may live longer but eventually die from liver or brain damage

 Acidosis is not a transmissible disease.
-However, if abscesses are seen in the liver it can be a sign that bacteria have entered the blood and the meat should not be consumed.
+However, if abscesses are seen in a harvested animal’s liver, it can be a sign that bacteria have entered the blood — do not consume the meat if you see this.

 Living with Wildlife